 If you want to improve your credit score to help increase your chances of being approved for credit cards or loans, the following steps can help:

-These steps, if followed diligently, can help you get on the path to a better score.
+These steps, if followed diligently, can help get you on the path to a better score.

 A secured card requires a refundable deposit, which typically serves as your line of credit.
 The deposit is used as collateral in case you don’t pay off the purchases charged to the card.
 It’s generally refunded if you close your account in good standing or if the card issuer upgrades you to an unsecured card.

 An unsecured card doesn’t require a deposit.
-Unsecured cards are typically reserved for those with good credit to excellent credit, but some unsecured cards are open to applicants with fair credit.
+Unsecured cards are typically reserved for those with good to excellent credit, but some unsecured cards are open to applicants with fair credit.

 A teenager over the age of 18 with an independent source of income can get a credit card on their own.